xamarin/mobcat/samples/weather/xamarin/README.md

 The MobCAT library also includes a service container to register & consume services within the app.
 This enables registering platform specific services and consuming them through a common interface within shared code.
 It also enables mock services to be registered for UI test or unit test purposes.

 ## Bootstrap
-Weather.Bootstrap.cs is where the app services are instantiated and registered in the ServiceContainer.
+Bootstrap.cs is where the app services are instantiated and registered in the ServiceContainer.
 Platform specific startup actions can also be invoked using the provided parameter in the Begin method.
 The Begin method is called from the AppDelegate for iOS, and MainActivity for Android respectively.

 ## Custom Weather Font
 The custom weather icons are from https://erikflowers.github.io/weather-icons/

-## App Secrets
-The app secrets in Weather are protected using [mobcat_client_secrets](https://github.com/xamarin/mobcat/tree/master/mobcat_client_secrets) to prevent secret keys from being committed into source code.